-Some formulae provide python bindings.
-Sometimes a
+Some formulae provide Python bindings.

 import <module> from a brewed Python if you ran

 brew install <formula_with_python_bindings> against the system Python.
-If you decide to switch to the brewed Python, then reinstall all formulae with python bindings (e.g.
+If you decide to switch to the brewed Python, then reinstall all formulae with Python bindings (e.g.

 These should be installed via

-pip install <x>.
+pip install <package>.
 To discover, you can use

 For brewed Python, modules installed with

-python setup.py install will be installed to
+python3 setup.py install will be installed to the

 $(brew --prefix)/lib/pythonX.Y/site-packages directory (explained above).
-Executable python scripts will be in
+Executable Python scripts will be in

-WARNING: When you
+Warning!
+When you

 brew install formulae that provide Python bindings, you should not be in an active virtual environment.

-Activate the virtualenv after you’ve brewed, or brew in a fresh Terminal window.
+Activate the virtualenv after you’ve brewed, or brew in a fresh terminal window.

-Virtualenv has a switch to allow “global” (i.e. Homebrew’s)
+--system-site-packages switch to allow “global” (i.e. Homebrew’s)

 site-packages to be accessible from within the virtualenv.